scrabbletank/farhome-rules/spacehome/rulesdoc.md

 >- Ignites the mining laser, priming it for use.
 The weapon cannot be used if it has not been ignited, and must be ignited again if channeling is broken for any reason.
 >
 > **Fire**
->- Tags: _Channeling_, _Penetrating_
+>- Tags: _Channeling_
 >- AP: 3
 >- Max Stages: 3
->- Range: 4/7/10
+>- Range: 4/8/12
 >- Can be channeled up to 3 times.
-Each stage adds 0/1 damage and -1 Success.
+Each stage adds 1/0 damage and -1 Success.
 After reaching stage 3 make an Outcome roll.
 Roll a bad die: on a blank the weapon deactivates, on a failure the gun overheats for 1 round, and on a Disaster the weapon becomes damaged.
 The weapon is unusable for 1 full round when overheated.

 >**Nail Bolter**
 >- Loadout: 4
->- Damage: 1/3
+>- Damage: 2/0
 >- Damage Type: Kinetic
->- Critical Effect: Armor Piercing
+>- Critical Effect: Maim/crit
 >- Tags: _Armor Piercing I_
 >
 >***Attacks***
 >
 > **Attack**
 >- AP: 3
->- Range: 3/6/15
+>- Range: 4/8/12
 >- Launches Nails at extreme velocities.
-Attack vs Reflex.

 >**Flamethrower**
 >- Loadout: 4
->- Damage: 0/2
+>- Damage: 0/3
 >- Damage Type: Heat
->- Critical Effect: +0/1 Damage
+>- Critical Effect: +1/0 Damage
 >
 >***Attacks***
 >
 > **Attack**
 >- AP: 3
->- Range: 2/4/7
+>- Range: 2/4/6
 >- Sprays fire in an arc, hitting up to 3 adjacent targets.
 Cannot shoot through creatures.
 Hit vs Reflex.
 >
 > **Fireball**
 >- AP: 4
->- Damage: 1/2
+>- Damage: 0/4
->- Range: 6/9/12
+>- Range: 4/8/12
 >- Tags: _Penetrating_
 >- Lobs a high density blast exploding in a 3x3 tile area.
 Hit vs Reflex.
 1 minute cooldown.